Best CBD for Anxiety

 • Only one potency and bottle size

-Each gummy contains 25mg of CBD and is grape flavored.
+Each gummy contains 25mg of CBD and is grape-flavored.
 They’re square, which makes them a little easier to cut if 25mg is too large of a dose for you; this is particularly convenient knowing that PureKana only offers one potency and one bottle size at this time (25mg per gummy, and 30 gummies per bottle).
-Like their reformulation, PureKana has also cut the number of gummies per bottle from 60 to 30.
+Like the reformulation, PureKana has also cut the number of gummies per bottle from 60 to 30.
 If you have to take CBD more than once daily, this may not be a great option for you, either.
 (A CBD oil may be better for you if you need a high dose or frequent applications.)

 CBD for anxiety FAQ